See below for details, or jump to our online registration.

 Members of the Chamber Ensemble represent the most advanced players in the CPYO.
 These musicians should have considerable prior ensemble experience and be ready to pursue technical and musical goals on the highest level.

-Auditions are required for all members of the Chamber Ensemble and for new members of the Intermediate Ensemble, whether they are entirely new to the CPYO or moving up from the Primary Ensemble.
-Returning members of the Intermediate Ensemble, and all members of the Primary Ensemble, need not audition.
+Auditions are required for new members of the Intermediate and Chamber Ensembles, whether they are entirely new to the CPYO or moving up from another ensemble.
+Returning members of the Intermediate and Chamber Ensembles, and all members of the Primary Ensemble, need not audition.

-Auditions may include, within the limits of available time, sight reading, a prepared piece, and/or the following excerpts and scales.
+Auditions will include, within the limits of available time, sight reading, a prepared solo piece, and the following excerpts and scales.

 Intermediate Ensemble excerpts: